 Is laser scanning being utilized on your construction projects, or are you still exploring the potential of the technology?
-One thing is for sure, when it comes to 3D laser scanning: every construction professional would benefit from learning more about the innovation.
+One thing is for sure, when it comes to 3D building scanning: every construction professional would benefit from learning more about the innovation.
 Here’s a closer look at the emerging technology:

 - The demand for laser scanning is increasing in the construction industry and is expected to grow by $10 billion by 2024.

 - Laser scanning, high-definition surveying (HDS), or reality capture, is a type of laser survey done to map an area to a high level of accuracy.